AsgardCms/Documentation/getting-started/installation.md

 It's important to know that a module and a theme, is just a simple composer package.
 Meaning that if your module has a dependency on another package or AsgardCms-module, you can add those in the `require` key of the `composer.json` file of your module.

+This also means that modules fetched via composer, **cannot** be edited, those changes will get overwritten in the next `composer update`.

 **But how does AsgardCms knows to put the modules in the `Modules` folder and themes in the `Themes` folder ?**

 It's pretty easy actually, just check the `type` key in your composer.json file.